How customer service can put you ahead of your competitors?

 Amazon has been termed as the most valuable brand in the world, surpassing Google and Apple with a phenomenal growth of $108 billion in the last year.
 One key factor for making this possible is its customer-centric approach through the years.
 Amazon lays stress on the following points from which other business can learn a lesson or two.

-A large percentage of its employees have gone through multiple days of call-centre training to build the culture of listening to the customer.
+- A large percentage of its employees have gone through multiple days of call-center training to build the culture of listening to the customer.
 Developing the culture of understanding the customer through the art of listening leads to the delivery of a better customer service.

 Many of the top brands learned about the importance of customer service in the hard way and a prime example of that is Dell.
 A simple blog by journalist Jeff Jarvis about the bad experience he faced in Dell started an avalanche of customers sharing their negative experiences on blogs and social networking sites.
 The story was even picked up by New York Times creating further damage to the company’s reputation.
 While Dell took effective corrective measures to set things right and was able to absorb the losses, smaller companies may not be so lucky.